-The King family is now notorious for their writing style and track-record for producing.
-Yet, what sets King or Kings’ apart from other writers, that allows them to continuously deliver the next new thing?
+The King family is now notorious for their writing style and track-record for producing works of fiction with the lightning speed.
+Yet, what sets King or Kings' apart from other writers, that allows them to continuously deliver the next new thing?
 Anybody who had seen the interview between King and Martin could see the obvious difference in the two and how they approached a task at hand.
 Rowling by the way, too uses similar style to that of the King.

-Kings writing has a clear story line, I do not ever remember seeing a confusion or mixing of timelines.
-Even in famous It, all writing was solid and superbly clear, considered intermingled timelines.
+Kings writing has a clear story line, I do not ever remember seeing messing ups or mixing of timelines.
+Even infamous It, all writing was solid and superbly clear, considering intermingling timelines.
 King is famous for saying that he simply follows his characters.
 He knows who they are and sets them loose, while recording what they are doing.
-This is quite similar to how Rowling, as she did make it about Harry, although certain points she did know in her work, it was still building a world around Harry and developing this boy.
+This is quite similar to how Rowling is writing, as she did make it about Harry, although certain points she did know in her work, it was still building a world around Harry and developing this boy.

-King suggests avoiding unnecessarily fancy words when one tries to explain simple concepts.
+King suggests avoiding unnecessarily fancy words when one attempts to deliver simple concepts.
 I feel this is what makes his writing so fluid and available to readers of different ages.
 While writing essays for college, I would often abuse Thesaurus for new words, as there were a lot of the overused ones.
-Giving flavor to the essay was essential.
-Getting away from this habit is difficult, but could prove crucial to ones writing.
+Giving flavor to the essay was essential, getting away from this habit is difficult, but could prove crucial to one's writing.

-This one is quite tricky and important.
-This is what set Martin and King apart.
-Yes I compare the two!
-Where is the 6th book Martin?!
-In the interview King mentions writing a solid 4 pages a day!
+This one is quite tricky and most important.
+This is what sets Martin and King apart.
+Yes, I compare the two!
+Where is the 6th book, Martin?!
+In the interview, King mentions writing a solid 4 pages a day!
 Meaning, every day he follows a character for four pages and polishes them right away.
-In a month he can get a good half of one third of the book done.
+In a month he can get a good half or one-third of the book done.
 That is pretty impressive.
 While Martin simply waits for the muse.
-Unfortunately some masterpieces could be written like that, but muse will not be there 24/7, and that is why we are still waiting on the last book.
+Unfortunately, some masterpieces could be written like that, but muse will not be there 24/7, and that is why we are still waiting on the last Game of Thrones book.